open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 2. It has no eBPF entry points for allocation events, no map for correlating sampled allocations to their frees, and no OTLP output shape for memory data.
 3. Allocation events fire at much higher rates than perf samples, so back-pressure must be designed in from the start, and simply hooking 'malloc' and 'free' presents an unreasonably high performance cost for profiled applications.
 4. Further to the back-pressure problem above, we must ensure that we constrain memory telemetry production in a way that does not allow one process to starve others, and fits within the operational cost model of the full-host profiler (that is, with output telemetry proportional to vCPU on host)
-5. Attaching uprobes directly to allocator internals is impractical for several reasons: allocators may be statically linked, making symbols invisible to the profiler; allocator-internal sampling paths are typically compiled out or disabled by default, leaving only the hot allocation entry points which fire too frequently to hook without unacceptable cost (see (3)); and internal symbol names are a moving target across allocator versions.
+5. Attaching uprobes directly to allocator internals is impractical for several reasons: allocators may be statically linked, making symbols invisible to the profiler; allocator-internal sampling paths are typically compiled out or disabled by default, leaving only the hot allocation entry points which fire too frequently to hook with low overhead (see 3); and internal symbol names are a moving target across allocator versions.
 This motivates a contract-based approach where the target process explicitly provides the probes.

 Although our initial focus with this proposal is on *native* heap, this mechanism can be trivially extended to capture managed heap by inserting the USDT probes within the allocation path within the targeted runtime.
 This would require no additional change on the profiler side.

 ## Success Criteria

-- Memory profiling is **opt-in**:
+- Memory profiling is **opt-in**.
 - Live heap tracking has bounded memory usage in the profiler, with both a global cap and a per-process cap, so one pathological or high-allocation process cannot exhaust resources needed to profile other processes.
 - Existing stack unwinding code paths are reused; no new unwinder.
 - Probes inside libraries `dlopen`'d after process start are eventually picked up.